elgeeko1/elgeeko1-lirc-blaster-ansible/README.md

 - Ubuntu 18.04 or later (or Debian-based Linux distro running apt)
 - USB IR transmitter
   - This role is tested with [FTDI Based USB IR Blaster](http://www.irblaster.info/usb_blaster.html)
+- docker
+  - An ansible role for installing docker is available from https://github.com/elgeeko1/elgeeko1-docker-ansible.git

 # How to use this role
 ### Method 1: Install using ansible-galaxy